Vey-Digital/ThriveMap-Public-/README.md

 - **React Native Reanimated**
 - **Moti**

-The product is designed to feel calm, smooth, and focused, with an emphasis on simplicity, performance, and a supportive mobile experience.
+The experience is designed to feel calm, smooth, and focused, with an emphasis on simplicity, performance, and a supportive mobile experience.

 ---

 ## Philosophy

-A lot of journaling tools ask people to start with a blank page.
+A lot of journaling tools begin with a blank page.

 ThriveMap takes a different approach.